isomerpages/moe-khengchengsch/_about-us/KCS Achievements/Students.md

 ---
 <h1>Students Achievements</h1>
 <p></p>
+<h4>The SYF Youth Station Project<strong>&nbsp;</strong></h4>
+<p>This is a platform dedicated to showcasing students’ original songs since
+2016.
+Through this platform, aspiring songwriters are provided with opportunities to further develop their interest and skills in songwriting, music arranging, production and performing.</p>
+<p>One of our students’ song entry, <em>Either Now or Never</em>, has been
+featured on the SYF Youth Station Select YouTube channel, along with nine other entries from various primary schools.</p>
+<p></p>
 <h4>Dr Low Guat Tin&nbsp;Challenge 2024</h4>
 <p>The 90<sup>th</sup> GB coy took part in the Dr Low Guat Tin&nbsp;Challenge
 2024.
 Themed "Better Together, for a Better Tomorrow", this year's competition